 Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2030, urban heat island affected precincts will be cooled by an average two degrees Celsius (compared to 2019 ambient heat levels).
-By 2030, at least 40 percent of the City of Ryde will have tree canopy cover.
+By 2030, at least 40 percent of the City of Ryde will have tree canopy cover, which is an overall increase on 2019 levels.
 Update the LEMP (refer also to Section 7.8.1) to address new priorities for preparation and responses to heatwaves, bushfires, storms, flooding and compound extreme events.
 Review every three years.
 Council is well set up through plans, collaboration and facilities to prepare for and respond to emergency situations affecting the community and its own operations across the spectrum of risks relating to weather events and climate change.
-Whole-of-council approach in collaboration with relevant external stakeholders including community groups and State government agencies, based upon new research, expert advice and re-evaluation of risks and consequences across the spectrum of hazards that could affect the City of Ryde.
+Future climate and growth are managed to limit increases to the number of vulnerable populations in 'at higher risk' areas and extra demand on emergency services personnel and volunteers.
+Whole-of-council approach in collaboration with relevant external stakeholders including community groups and State government agencies, based upon new research, expert advice and reevaluation of risks and consequences across the spectrum of hazards that could affect the City of Ryde.
 Undertake an audit of emergency evacuation sites and 'cool refuges' centres that are 'fit for purpose' for projected large population growth for the LGA.
-Update the EMP to include dust storm risk.
-Advocate on behalf of the community to State government for recognition of dust storm and bushfire smoke impacts and the need to address Ryde-Hunters Hill EMP Steering Committee with Council By 2020 Develop strategy to better prepare the community, especially most vulnerable sections, for hazards and extreme weather events, particularly urban heat.
-Community is well prepared to respond to major shocks, acute events and chronic stresses. health implications.
+Update the EMP to Ryde-Hunters Hill EMP Steering Committee with Council 2020-2021 volunteers. include dust storm risk.
+Advocate on behalf of the community to State government for recognition of dust storm and bushfire smoke impacts and the need to address health implications.
+Develop strategy to better prepare the community, especially most vulnerable sections, for hazards and extreme weather events, particularly urban heat.
+Community is well prepared to respond to major shocks, acute events and chronic stresses.
 Design and implement Council (e.g. warnings, refuges, health services) programs (including 'Cool Places Cool Spaces' urban heat project) with actions to support higher risk residents, including the elderly, people living with disabilities and those with chronic conditions.
 Environment (lead group) with Community Services and Communications teams 2020-2022